armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ### 2. Token authentication

 This method is not recommended but it is supported if you choose.
+We recommend this for testing and development purposes only.
 For token authentication, you'll need to have a `VAULT_TOKEN` environment variable set for halyard and each of the services.

 ```yaml
 secrets: